rontea/rontea/README.md

 ## About Me

-- 🔭 I’m currently working as a customer support
+- 🔭 I’m currently working as a customer support for Investor Relations Websites
 - 🌱 Exploring to be a Developer
 - ⚡ I love web development when not talking to clients
 - 😄 Love working with awesome people, love learning new things , nature lover and don't forget to exercise